CalebK33/PyRend/docs/files.rst

   myWindow.resize(x, y)

 **x** and **y** are integers of how many pixels wide and tall to resize the window to.
-Unlike moving a window, the windows resizing animation `will` play when you use resize().

 You can move a window to a certain position using:

 .. code-block:: python